-Solano County Behavioral Health hosts a dynamic internship program for Masters level students and Predoctoral students through CAPIC.
+Solano County Behavioral Health hosts a dynamic internship program for Master's level clinical students and Doctoral psychology students.

-If you have any questions about the program, please contact Christina Urrea, PsyD, Internship Coordinator at [email protected].
+If you have any questions about the program, please contact our Internship Coordinator at [email protected].

 In line with the mission of Solano County Behavioral Health, the student will have varied opportunities to provide counseling services within our diverse and growing community.
 With the values of hope, empowerment, resilience, Master’s students will receive extensive training and support to find proficiency in assessment, treatment and best practice services for children, youth or adults who experience serious mental health and co-occurring substance use challenges.
 There are different opportunities to fit your interests including office and community-based services, serving specialty populations like people exiting jails, homeless, foster care youth, families, and others, Master’s students can gain extensive experience in a variety of systems.
 Our Master’s Level Internship prepares future practitioners on cultural humility, trauma informed care, and evidence-based practices to offer the most appropriate interventions.